 Caution, you will find me around the world dancing in random places.
 I love music, dancing, or any kind of athletic sport.

 I have been traveling for five years so far.
-I have developed knowledge about fitness, food, and psychology behind traveling.
+I have developed knowledge about fitness, food, and human behavior, and psychology while traveling.
 I still have a long way to go.
 This is a never ending journey of finding knowledge around the world.
-If this is something your interested in join me now on this journey by subscribing to our community newsletter.
+If this is something your interested in, join me now on this journey by subscribing to our community newsletter.